Ep.77: Balance Your Hormones with Magdalena Wszelaki

 Grab your free Seed Rotation Guide

-I’m bringing to you a guest who’s a dear friend of mine, and I want to just point out that I cannot even count how many times I’ve had women tell me that they’re actually really, really healthy.
-And then they want to tell me about how they’re having hot flashes, big ups and downs in their mood, all kinds of symptoms.
+I’m bringing to you a guest who’s a dear friend of mine.
+I want to just point out that I cannot even count how many times I’ve had women tell me that they’re actually really, really healthy – and then they want to tell me about how they’re having hot flashes, big ups and downs in their mood, all kinds of symptoms.

 Luckily, there are lots of things that we can do.
 None of them are particularly hard, and that’s where Magdalena comes in.
 She is the founder of the popular Hormones Balance online community.
 She’s a holistic nutrition coach.
-And like so many other folks that I’ve interviewed on this show, we talked about the wounded healer all the time, how it’s not just their book learning.
-It’s not just their degree and their advanced degree that made them an expert.
-Usually it’s that they ended up on their knees with their own health issue.
+And like so many other folks that I’ve interviewed on this show, we talked about the wounded healer all the time, about how it’s not just their book learning, it’s not just their degree, or their advanced degree that made them an expert.
+Usually, they ended up on their knees with their own health issue.

 And she’s now symptom-free.
 I absolutely believe that this can happen.
-I too am 17 years Hashimoto’s in remission.
-The way I eat, and the way Magdalena eats is a little bit different in the sense that I only eat plants, and she eats lots of plants and some animals too.
-I don’t think that there’s one right way to do it.
-She feels more strongly than I do.
+I, too, am 17 years going with Hashimoto’s in remission.
+The way I eat, and the way Magdalena eats, is a little bit different in the sense that I only eat plants, and she eats lots of plants and some animals too.
+I don’t think that there’s one right way to do it; she feels more strongly than I do.
 We can ask her about the fact that she believes we do need some meat in our diet, and I’m open to hearing about that.

 So, welcome to the Vibe show, Magdalena.

 Magdalena: Thank you so much for having me.
 I’m super excited.
 You’ve got such a great community.